 The Corporation's independent public accountant is the accounting firm of the Sycip Gorres Velayo & Co.
 The same accounting firm is tabled for reappointment for the current year at the annual meeting of stockholders.
-The representatives of the principal accountant have always been present at prior year's meetings and are expected to be present at the current year's annual meeting of
+The representatives of the principal accountant have always been present at prior year's meetings and are expected to be present at the current year's annual meeting of stockholders.
+They may also make a statement and respond to appropriate questions with respect to matters for which their services were engaged.

-The current handling partner of SGV & Co. has been engaged by the Corporation in fiscal year 2012 and is expected to be rotated every five (5) years.
+The current handling partner of SGV & Co. has been engaged by the Corporation in fiscal year 2011 and is expected to be rotated every five (5) years.